A Scenario Approach to the Robustness of Nonconvex-Nonconcave Minimax Problems: Introduction

 Minimax problems model a two-player zero-sum game where one player aims to minimize a payoff function while the other aims to maximize it.
 This structure underpins a vast array of important applications, from optimal control~\citep{bacsar2008h} to machine learning~\citep{Sutton2018}.
 For the convex case, the minimax problem is well-studied~\citep{v1928theorie, fan1953minimax, sion1958general}.
 Recent advances in machine learning have spurred growing interest in nonconvex minimax problems.
 Prominent examples include generative adversarial networks (GANs)~\citep{goodfellow2014generative} and adversarial training~\citep{madry2018towards}, which can often be formulated as nonconvex minimax problems.

 Uncertainty affects the decision-making process in many applications.
 The scenario approach provides a data-driven methodology for addressing uncertainty: it yields probabilistic robustness guarantees without requiring prior knowledge of the probability distribution or geometric structure of the uncertainty set.
-Building on this approach, a substantial body of work investigated uncertain convex games, e.g., \citet{fele2020probably,pantazis2024priori,11258585}.
+Building on this approach, a substantial body of work investigated uncertain convex games, e.g., \citet{fele2020probably,chen2025inverse}.
 Most existing analyses, however, critically rely on the assumption of convexity; when this assumption is violated, the resulting bounds may not be directly applied.
-To address this limitation, \cite{campi2015non,campi2018general} first studied nonconvex scenario optimization, while \cite{garatti2025non} subsequently achieved significantly tighter risk bounds across a broad class of problems, albeit with more technically involved derivations.
+To address this limitation, \cite{campi2018general} first studied general nonconvex scenario optimization, while \cite{garatti2025non} subsequently achieved significantly tighter risk bounds across a broad class of problems, albeit with more technically involved derivations.

-The robustness of minimax problems has typically been studied under limited settings.
-While \citet{doi:10.1137/130928546} addressed the convex case and \citet{assif2020scenario,garatti2025non} extended the analysis to nonconvex cases, research has predominantly focused on probabilistic robustness with uncertainty confined to the max-player's strategy set.
+The probabilistic robustness of minimax problems has typically been studied under restricted settings.
+Existing studies, whether convex \citep{doi:10.1137/130928546} or nonconvex \citep{assif2020scenario,garatti2025non}, are limited to the case where the cost function is subject to uncertainty.
+This setting is typically dealt with by worst-case reformulation, which is equivalent to a minimax problem.
 A critical gap remains, namely, when the strategy sets of both players are affected by uncertainty.
-Addressing this problem, particularly when the payoff is nonconvex--nonconcave with respect to the two players’ strategies, is relevant and mathematically challenging.
+Addressing this problem, particularly when the payoff is nonconvex--nonconcave with respect to the two players’ strategies, is mathematically challenging.
 Moreover, a Nash equilibrium (NE) in this case may fail to exist or may lack standard well-posedness properties.
 Therefore, the robustness of equilibria under these conditions remains an open question.